 For JCMT Large Programs a Co-I from outside a regional affiliation may not access raw or reduced data (during the proprietary period/prior to publication) but can have access to data products – i.e. source catalogues.
 Please note that Canadian astronomers can participate in any of the JCMT Large Programs.
-Finally we warmly welcome Vietnam, Thailand and Malaysian astronomers: these regions now have “observer” status with the JCMT.
+Finally we warmly welcome Vietnam, Thailand, Malaysia and Indonesian astronomers: these regions now have “observer” status with the JCMT.

 - Anyone affiliated with an institute in mainland China – funding for China comes from the National Astronomical Observatories of Chinese Academy of Sciences (NAOC)

 - Anyone affiliated with an institute in Japan – funding for Japan comes from the National Astronomical Observatory of Japan (NAOJ)

 - Anyone affiliated with an institute in Taiwan – funding from Taiwan comes from the Academia Sinica Institute of Astronomy and Astrophysics (ASIAA)

 - Anyone affiliated with an institute in South Korea – funding from South Korea comes from the Korea Astronomy and Space Science Institute (KASI)

 Contributing UK & Ireland universities

 Astronomers from UK and Irish institutions have the following access to the PI queue.
 Please also note that any astronomer from any institute listed below can also be a member of any Large Program or submit “Urgent” queue proposals.